yznts/dsh/README.md

 # You'll find binaries in the `bin` directory.
 # Feel free to move them to the desired location, e.g. /usr/local/bin.
 ```

+### Download binaries

+Also you have an option to download the latest binaries from the [Releases](https://github.com/yznts/dsh/releases) page.
+Please note, that darwin(macos) binaries are not signed!
+If you know a simple way to handle this issue, please open issue or PR.

 ### Spin-up a Docker container